getalp/disambiguate/README.md

 The files consist of 117659 lines (one line by synset): the left-hand ID is the original synset ID, and the right-hand is the ID of the associated group of synsets.

 The file `hypernyms_mapping.txt` results from the sense compression method through hypernyms.
+The exact algorithm that was used is located in the method `getSenseCompressionThroughHypernymsClusters()` of the file `java/src/main/java/getalp/wsd/utils/WordnetUtils.java`.

 The file `all_relations_mapping.txt` results from the method through all relationships.
+The exact algorithm that was used is located in the method `getSenseCompressionThroughAllRelationsClusters()` of the file `java/src/main/java/getalp/wsd/utils/WordnetUtils.java`.

 ## Using pre-trained models